-Father's Day is on Sunday 21st June this year in the United Kingdom and is a day dedicated to honouring fathers across the country.
+Father's Day is a day dedicated to honouring fathers.
 Father's Day originated in the United States, to match up to similar celebrations like Mother's Day.
 It is celebrated on the third Sunday of June here in the UK, but the date differs from country to country.